alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

         .Bind(id => FindUserOrFail(repo, id))  // Result<User, Error>, only runs if ParseId succeeded
         .Bind(DeactivateDecision);             // Result<User, Error>, only runs if FindUser succeeded

-// Handle at the application boundary (or when converting between layers): string message = result.Match(
+// Handle at the application boundary (or when converting to another output type): string message = result.Match(
     ok:  _ => "User deactivated",
     err: e => $"Deactivate failed: {e.Code} - {e.Message}");
 ```

-On success, `Bind` passes the inner value to the next step; on failure, it forwards the `Error`.
-Short-circuiting allows the failure to propagate: after the first `Fail`, later steps are bypassed and the same error value is returned to the end of the pipeline. `Bind` encodes the control flow so your business logic doesn't have to repeat it.
+On success, `Bind` passes the inner value to the next step.
+On failure, it returns the same `Error` value unchanged and skips later steps, so your business logic does not have to repeat that control flow.

-> **Note:** You may also see this described as "railway switching", "bypassing", "error propagation", or "fail-fast".
+> **Note:** You may also see this called "railway switching", "bypassing", "error propagation", or "fail-fast".

-In F#, this style is more natural.
-In C#, I use it selectively: mainly when several operations can fail and I want expected failure visible in the return type.
-For one-off parse/check code, `Try*` APIs or exceptions handled at the application boundary are often clearer.
+In F#, this approach is more idiomatic.
+In C#, I use it selectively: mainly when several operations can fail and I want expected failures visible in the return type.
+For isolated parsing or validation code, `Try*` APIs or exceptions handled once at the application boundary are often clearer.

 ### The problem: explicit vs. implicit